tesuji/junction/README.md

 ## License

-All the code in this repository is released under the MIT License, for more information read COPYRIGHT file.
+All the code in this repository is released under the MIT License, for more information, please read COPYRIGHT file.